 When exploring talent development platforms, your company should imagine using the tool from your employees’ point of view.
 Some questions you should consider are:

 Your company should also enquire feedback from different groups of employees early on to understand their experience as diverse users.
 As part of the initial onboarding phase, the vendor should offer a pilot in which early adopters that include employees from different business units and levels of experience use the product and provide insights about their overall experience on the tool.
 Moreover, you should prioritize vendors that will actively implement user feedback into the product in both design and function.

 All organizations are unique in terms of their processes, structures, and goals.
-Before choosing a talent development tool, it’s imperative for your company to identify the talent development needs of your employees.
+Before choosing an internal talent development tool, it’s imperative for your company to identify the talent development needs of your employees.
 The first step is for your company to research the retention rates of your employees and analyze exit interviews to understand why employees are leaving the company and why others are staying at the company.
 Likewise, your company should evaluate the development goals and the engagement of your employees.

 This will help you pinpoint exactly what your employees are craving and which areas your company needs to focus on when selecting a talent development tool.